housleyjk/aiopyramid/docs/tutorial/one.rst

 The default view mapper that ``Aiopyramid`` sets up when it is included by the application tries to be as robust as possible.
 It will inspect all of the views that we configure and try to guess whether or not they are :term:`coroutines <coroutine>`.
-If the view looks like a :term:`coroutine`, in other words if it has a ``yield from`` in it, the framework will treat it as a :term:`coroutine` otherwise it will assume it is legacy code and will run it in a separate thread to avoid blocking the event loop.
+If the view looks like a :term:`coroutine`, in other words if it has a ``yield from`` in it, the framework will treat it as a :term:`coroutine`, otherwise it will assume it is legacy code and will run it in a separate thread to avoid blocking the event loop.
 This is very important in principle, but since we know that we have no legacy views in this project, it makes sense to replace the default mapper with one that expects views to be :term:`coroutines <coroutine>` always.